 - Physical distancing guidelines and good hygiene practices must be adhered to and students should avoid physical contact.

 - Lecture and studio spaces must have no more than one person per four square metres of floor space (4 square meter rule).

-- Studios and facilities are regularly cleaned and high touch surfaces in the studios are disinfected after every class.
+- Studios and facilities are regularly cleaned and high touch surfaces in the studios are disinfected.